pgappstudio/music-theory-companion-user-guide/home.md

 Maintain a steady tempo from 10 to 500 BPM with 61 percussion sounds.
 Includes a speed trainer to gradually increase or decrease tempo.
 [Know more...](metronome.md)

 ### 3. Grand Piano
 Play a realistic Grand Piano with high-quality sounds from over 100 instruments, perfect for practicing and composing.
+[Know more...](piano.md)

 ### 4. Chord Library
 Explore a collection of over 1000 chords, understand how they are formed, and see their visual representations on piano, guitar, or staff.
 [Know more...](chord_library.md)